lordmulder/LameXP/doc/Manual.md

 ### Enable the Portable Mode ###

-If you fully understand what the consequences of the "portable mode" are and still want to *enable* this mode, then simply **rename** the LameXP program file form ``LameXP.exe`` to ``LameXP-Portable.exe``.
-You must exit LameXP, before you can rename the program file!
+In order to enable the "portable mode" of LameXP, simply **rename** the program file `LameXP.exe` to `LameXP-Portable.exe`.
+Please be aware that you must exit all running instances of LameXP, before you can rename the program file!

 *Note:* By default, the LameXP installation directory is either ``C:\Program Files (x86)\MuldeR\LameXP`` or ``C:\Program Files\MuldeR\LameXP``.
 However, this can be changed by the user during the setup process.